paulmandal/atak-forwarder/README.md

 # To Do

-* Persist a group once you join
+* Persist a group once you join, persist user info for the group
+* Improve peer discovery -- when peers receive a user broadcast they should send a reply to let them know they exist too
+* Proper disconnect of GoTenna device when closing
 * Repeated message filtering (e.g. stationary PLI updates, Markers set to Auto-Send)
 * Message queuing for chat messages
 * Better link / bandwidth management